 Table of Contents

-- Score 0 is for the cyanosed skin.
+- Score 0 is for the cyanosed or pale skin

 - Score 1 is given for pink body and blue extremities.